Diocese of Amelia

-The Diocese of Amelia was an Latin Church diocese of the Catholic Church in Italy which existed from the fifth century until 1983.
-In that year it was united into the new diocese of Terni, Narni, e Amelia.
-It was a suffragan of the archdiocese of Spoleto.
+The Diocese of Amelia was a Latin Church diocese of the Catholic Church in Italy which was founded, probably, in the fifth century.
+In 1983, it was united aeque principaliter with the diocese of Terni e Narni.
+In 1986, both Narni and Amelia were suppressed, and their territories united in the reorganized diocese of Terni-Narni-Amelia.
+It became a suffragan of the archdiocese of Spoleto.

 History

+The ancient Amelia, or Ameria as it was called by both Greek and Latin sources, claimed to have been founded earlier than the Trojan War.
+It was a Roman municipium in Umbria, as Cicero expounded in his defense speech Pro Roscio Amerino (80 BC).
+There was a Roman highway called the Via Amerina, which connected the Via Flaminia at Falerii to Perugia, by way of Castello Amerina and Ameria.

-The Diocese of Amelia appears on the pages of history relatively late.
-Ferdinando Ughelli mentions an Orthodolphus, Bishop, about the year 344.
-He mentions also Stephen, of whom there is no trace in history.
+The Diocese of Amelia appears relatively late.
+Ferdinando Ughelli does mention a bishop Orthodolphus, whom he assigns to the year 344.
+Giuseppe Cappelletti and Francesco Lanzoni, however, are doubtful of the very name.
+Ughelli mentions also a bishop whom he names Stephen, of whom there is no trace in the evidence.
+Lanzoni is doubtful of his existence as well.

-Flavius, Bishop of Amelia, seems to have been present at a synod held at Rome, 14 November, 465, by Pope Hilary.
-Ughelli goes on to enumerate Tiburtius, Martinianus, and then a Sallustino present at a synod held in 502 under Pope Symmachus.
-Still further according to Ughelli, in the fifth century there was a Bishop of Amelia by name Sincerus.
+Bishop Hilarius of Amelia was present at the synod held at Rome on 14 November 465, by Pope Hilary.
+Bishop Salustius was present at a synod held in S. Peter's Basilica on 1 March 499 under Pope Symmachus.
+According to Ughelli, in the fifth century there was a Bishop of Amelia by name Sincerus.
 The Bollandists, however, show that the date of his episcopate is uncertain; there is question even of his very existence.

-A Bishop of Amelia still appears in 649 at the provincial synod held by Pope Martin at the Lateran.
-The city of Amelia had great political importance during the eighth century, when between the opposition of the iconoclast Byzantine emperors, and the conquering Lombard power in the centre of Italy, the temporal power of the popes grew from day to day.